0xReki/cs.0xreki.de/schema/biomass/Monster.md

         property: /ediblePart
         rangeIncludes:
           - https://schema.org/Text
-        comment: A part of the monster that is is edible.
+        comment: A part of the monster that is edible.
       -
         property: /poisonousPart
         rangeIncludes:
           - https://schema.org/Text
-        comment: A part of the monster that is is poisonous.
+        comment: A part of the monster that is poisonous.
       -
         property: /venomousPart
         rangeIncludes:
           - https://schema.org/Text
-        comment: A part of the monster that is is venomous.
+        comment: A part of the monster that is venomous.
       -
         property: /rarity
         rangeIncludes: